drewbelf/markdown-cv/index.md

 ## Currently

-Standing on the shoulders of giants
+writing a dissertation on the *Summa halensis* and scholastic christology

 ### Specialized in